 We expect to grant similar performance-based restricted stock awards in future fiscal years as provided in the restated employment agreements and on similar terms to those described above, although the Compensation Committee retains the discretion to adjust the amount of such awards and the vesting terms applicable to such awards.
-All future stock awards to Mr. Gammieri are within the discretion of the Compensation Committee.

-Vesting of 2014, 2015 and 2016 Performance Based Awards.
-In December of each of 2014, 2015 and 2016, the Compensation Committee awarded each of our named executive officers an award of performance-based restricted shares of our common stock.
-Up to one-third of the shares of restricted stock granted in each such year may vest based on performance measurements as of November 30th for each of the three years following the grant date (each a "measurement date") depending on our "FFO Multiple" ranking compared to its performance peer group on such measurement date.
-"FFO Multiple" means a company's closing price per share on the applicable measurement date divided by the company's "Consensus FFO" per share as of such measurement date.
-"Consensus FFO" means, for each measurement date for each of us and the peer companies, an average of the estimates of FFO for the subsequent calendar year given by institutional analysts covering a company.
+Vesting of 2015 and 2016 Performance Based Awards.

+In December of each of 2015 and 2016, the Compensation Committee awarded each of our named executive officers an award of performance-based restricted shares of our common stock.
+Up to one-third of the shares of restricted stock granted in each such year may vest based on performance measurements as of November 30 for each of the three years following the grant date (each a "measurement date") depending on our "FFO Multiple" on the applicable measurement date.